yehia67/documentation/getting-started/0.1/introduction/what-is-a-bundle.md

 # What is a bundle?

-**A bundle is a group of one or more transactions, which send data or instruct a node to transfer IOTA tokens from certain addresses to others.
+**A bundle is a group of one or more transactions that can contain data and/or instruct a node to transfer IOTA tokens from certain addresses to others.
 The fate of each transaction in a bundle depends on the rest.
 Either all transactions are valid or none of them are.**

 The structure of a bundle consists of a head, a body, and a tail, where the tail is index 0 and the head is the last transaction in the bundle.

-All transactions, starting from the tail, are connected by reference to the one with the next index.
-For example, the tail transaction is connected to transaction 1, which is connected to transaction 2, and so on.
+All transactions, starting from the tail, reference the one with the next index.
+For example, the tail transaction references transaction 1, which references transaction 2, and so on.
 These connections allow nodes to reconstruct bundles and validate their contents.

 ## Example of a bundle that transfers IOTA tokens